alberth8/PairingService/dockerInstructions.md

 ## What to watch out for

 1. I used DigitalOcean, but the process for AWS should be very similar.
-I encountered several problems, such as pandas not downloading or installing properly.
-It turns out my DigitalOcean droplet was too small.
-So I upgraded to the $40/month plan and it solved this problem.
+If you use the former and encounter any problems while downloading or installing, try upgrading to increase the size and speed of your droplet.
 2. If you're like me and not familiar with managing packages in Python, it's best to just use anacondas (even the pandas installation guide recommends this).
 Had someone told me about this sooner, the process of getting my app on Docker would have been *much* smoother.
 Below, I just copy and pasted [continuumio's anaconda3 Dockerfile](https://hub.docker.com/r/continuumio/anaconda3/~/dockerfile/) and added a few other commands to get my app installed.
 3. For me, version 1 of docker-compose worked.
 But it's only supported up to 1.6x and it's going to be deprecated for future releases of Compose, so you'll probably want to use [version 2](https://docs.docker.com/compose/compose-file/#/version-2) format.
 The translation is pretty straight forward.